Dminch1/myblog/_posts/2018-05-17-How-to-turn-a-google-sheet-into-a-json.md

 categories: Front End
 ---

-If you're looking for a way to take your Google Sheet data and access it through JSON you can with a few simple steps.
+If you're looking for a way to access your Google Sheet data through JSON you can with a few simple steps.

-Alright, let's get down to business, shall we?

-Step 1
+### Step 1

 If you haven't done so already please [sign up at Google](https://accounts.google.com/signup/v2/webcreateaccount?hl=en-GB&flowName=GlifWebSignIn&flowEntry=SignUp) for a Gmail account.

-Step 2
+### Step 2

 Go to your Google Drive and open one of your google sheets or create a new one if you haven't done so already.
 Now that you have it open I want to mention the first row in your google sheet will act as keys for your properties.
 Below I have the examples of some keys highlighted.